dduzgun-security/github-self-hosted-runners/README.md

 ##### Disable forks
 Disable forks since forks of your public repository can potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow.

+##### Do not store secrets in the host runner
+When a GitHub Action uses the self-hosted runner, it clones the code in a workdir `_work`.
+We must ensure that no secrets (application, system, ..) are accessible in this folder.

 ##### Run the self-hosted runner on hardened hosts only
 The host of the self-hosted runner must be a hardened OS.